 - When drawing up and submitting an application, GiGL data search reports support the appraisal of existing environmental information.
 This information can inform necessary surveys and development plans.
 Environmental consultants, employed to assess and advise developers on environmental impacts of proposals, can access relevant data via the GiGL data search service.

-- At determination of the planning application, best practice ensures delivery of any new environmental data generated as part of the process to the local record centre, to keep records up to date.
+- At determination of the planning application, best practice ensures delivery of any new environmental data generated as part of the process to the local environmental records centre, to keep records up to date.
 This practice is in line with CIEEM codes of conduct and can even be enforced via the local planning conditions.

 Many of the datasets GiGL manage inform the planning process.
 Protected and notable species observations and designated sites information provide baseline data to consult as part of local decision making.
 These and other datasets can also feed into strategic planning at the landscape level.